 Visibility and Rankings

 When searching for a service or product online, users are more likely to choose one of the top five suggestions that the search engine shows them.
+After all, while Google may return thousands upon thousands of search results for any given term, the vast majority of searchers never make it past the first page, and more than 25% of people click the first search result they see.
 SEO helps you rank higher in search results and garner more visibility online, making potential customers more likely to click over to your site and convert.

 To put it simply—if potential customers can’t find your website, you miss out on sales opportunities.
 SEO increases your organic search engine traffic, in turn increasing the number of visitors your website sees each day.
-This directly correlates to an increase in sales—because the more relevant people see your site, the more likely you are to sell to them.
+This directly correlates to an increase in sales—because the more relevant people see your site, the more chances you have to sell to them.

 A well-optimized website clearly communicates what product or service is being offered, shows how to obtain it, and answers any questions surrounding it.
 User experience is a major ranking factor for Google.
 This means that by catering the site to appeal to search engines like Google and Bing, you’re also catering it to the user’s experience.
 This means both search engines and users are able to easily get the information they need.
 On the other hand, if a user struggles to navigate your site, chances are that search engines will as well.